ARTICLE V. Committees

 (b) The Committee shall consist of six members appointed by Council for three-year terms based on the recommendation of the Committee on Committees.
 Three members shall be appointed from among the Association membership and three members shall be appointed from among the Council members-at-large.

 Section 8.
-Committee on Committees.
+Committee on Committees

-(a) The Committee on Committees shall be responsible for making ranked recommendations to Council for appointments to all Award Selection Committees and Status Committees.
+(a) The Committee on Committees shall be responsible for making ranked recommendations to Council for appointments to all Award Selection Committees.
 Additionally, the Committee on Committees shall make ranked recommendations to Council for appointments to the Awards Committee, the Committee on Professional Ethics, and the at-large portion of the Committee on Sections.
 The Committee on Nominations will have the responsibility of nominating the candidates for the Committee on Committees.

 (b) The Committee on Committees shall be composed of eight members each serving two-year terms.
 Four are to be elected at-large and four in seats reserved for specific institutional constituencies (one seat each for members employed by PhD-granting institutions; by MA and 4-year institutions; by 2-year schools; and by non-teaching institutions and in self-employment) with two at-large and two reserved seats up for election each year.

+Section 9.
 Each committee shall work within the budget as approved by the Council, under the policies established by the Council, and shall make an annual report to the Council.

+Section 10.
 Reports of committees shall be published and distributed to the membership annually.

+Section 11.
 In the event of the anticipated or actual absence of one or more members of a committee at scheduled committee meetings, the President and the Secretary are empowered to appoint temporary members using the criteria for selection ordinarily employed in appointing members for the committee in question.
 The President and the Secretary are also empowered to designate temporary chairs for all committees in the event of anticipated or actual absence of the regularly appointed chair.
 Temporary members or chairs of any committee shall have all the powers respectively of regular members or chairs for the period of their temporary appointment.